GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 Preview.

 It's a shame.
-I'm also worried about the position and margins of the header.
+I'm also concerned about the position of the header and the margins.

 ![w:800](images/2022-11-25-19-09-40.png)![w:200](images/2022-11-25-19-10-45.png)

 ---

-Open the header setting window and put the right setting in `Layout`.
+Open the header settings window and enter the settings on the right in `Layout`.

-Centered when lined up in columns on a page.
-The width is not fixed and extends up to 1080px according to the page width.
-Leave a 20px margin at the bottom.
-That's the setting.
+Centered when arranged in columns on a page.
+The width is not fixed and grows up to 1080px depending on the page width.
+Leave a margin of 20px at the bottom.
+This is the setting.

 ![bg right w:350](images/2022-11-25-19-29-48.png)